 Located close to flowing water and a key north-south meridian the city has excellent Feng shui.
 An artificial hill was made just to the nort, 景山公园 jǐng shān gōng yuán, Jingshan Park also known as 煤山 Méi shān Coal Hill, to enhance the feng shui characteristics of the site.
 It was laid out in a symmetric grid fashion in the Ming dynasty just south of the Mongol capital of Dadu.
 The Forbidden City is ‘Forbidden’ because it was a closed community, the Emperor rarely went out of it (partly for his own safety) and the city was exclusively for the use of the Imperial court.
 As many of the buildings are of wood, fire and decay continue to take their toll, so today we see Qing dynasty (18th century) re-builds of older buildings; the City remains in a continuous cycle of repair and renovation.

 The Forbidden City is the largest and best preserved collection of ancient buildings in China; it covers 178 acres [72 hectares] and consists of over 800 buildings and over 9,000 rooms (some guides say 9,999 rooms as 9 is an Imperial number).
 It stands to the north of the vast open expanse of 天安门广场 Tiananmen Square and the main Meridian Gate is where the huge portrait of Chairman Mao Zedong hangs.
 The layout is broadly symmetric about the central meridian axis.
 The walls are painted a deep red to symbolize south and yang while the roofs are bright Imperial yellow symbolizing earth and yin.
 The main halls/palaces are on the center line and have poetic names for example the ‘Hall of Supreme Harmony (太和门 Taihemen)’ and the ‘Palace of Peaceful Old Age (寧寿宫 Qianlong)’.
 The Hall of Supreme Harmony is where the Emperor sat on the Dragon Throne and gave decrees; it is the largest and most splendid hall.
 Of the three ramps leading up to it, the central one was reserved exclusively for the Emperor.
 Nearly matching it in splendor are the three halls to the north where the Emperor would meet visiting envoys and delegations.
 The Imperial living quarters were on either side of the main axis, and these included lavish gardens.
 The western section was occupied by the empress and concubines.
 In Ming times it is estimated there lived at least 800 ‘maids of honor’ and 3,000 eunuchs in the palace, so it was a very busy place.
-Many of these halls are now set out as specialist museums (jewelery; paintings; ceramics; bronzes etc.).
+Many of these halls are now set out as specialist museums (jewelery, paintings, ceramics, bronzes and so on).

 Building began in 1406 with a workforce of 200,000 builders.
 Many thousands of families were forcibly uprooted and moved from the former capital of Nanjing to Beijing to build the new capital.
 The Ming Emperor Yongle moved in on New Years Day (2nd February) 1421.
 Some great feats of engineering were required in its construction, a great carved stone weighing 200 tons [181,437 kgs] was shifted by creating an artificial frozen surface for it to slide over.
 The buildings have only a few levels as they are built of wood making them less prone to damage by earthquake.
 The project demonstrated that the Ming dynasty had finally driven out the Mongols from northern China.